 Prof. Bernhard Kalicki

 Bernhard Kalicki is professor for Early Childhood Education at the Protestant University of Applied Sciences Dresden (EHS) and head of the Children and Childcare department at the German Youth Institute (DJI) in Munich.
 He studied psychology at the universities of Saarbruecken and Trier.
 His thesis focused on the social construction of life-span development.
 In 1994/95 he was fellow of the German and American Young Scholars’ Institutes ‘Family development, Lifecycle and Lifestyles’ organized by the German-American Academic Council at Humboldt University in Berlin (1994) and at Harvard University in Cambridge/Mass.
-He currently chairs the Advisory Board of the OECD TALIS Starting Strong Survey.
+From 2013-2019 he was vice-chairman of the Pestalozzi-Froebel-Association (pfv), the German Frowbel organisation founded in 1873.
+He currently chairs the Advisory Board of the OECD TALIS Starting Strong Survey 2018.
 His research interests comprise socialization processes both within and outside the family, early childhood education, educational reporting and governance as well as life-span development.

 Dr. David Whitebread

-David Whitebread recently retired as Acting Director (External Relations) of the Play in Education, Development and Learning (PEDAL) research centre at the Faculty of Education, University of Cambridge, UK.
+Dr David Whitebread retired in 2017 as Acting Director (External Relations) of the Play in Education, Development and Learning (PEDAL) research centre at the Faculty of Education of the University of Cambridge in the UK.
 He is a developmental psychologist who is widely recognized as a leading international expert in early childhood education.
 Before coming to Cambridge he taught in early years and primary schools for 12 years, and during his first 17 years at Cambridge he worked in early years initial teacher training.
-His research has focused on self-regulation in young children, and the roles of play and oral language in its development.
-He has published widely in academic journals and book chapters, and has edited or written a number of influential reports and books, including Quality in Early Childhood Education – an International Review and Guide for Policy Makers (WISE, 2015), Teaching and Learning in the Early Years (Routledge, 4th Ed., 2015), Developmental Psychology & Early Childhood Education (Sage, 2012) and The importance of play: a report on the value of children’s play with a series of policy recommendations (Toys Industries for Europe, 2012).
+Dr Whitebread’s research has focused on self-regulation in young children and the roles of play and oral language in its development.
+In retirement, he has continued to act as a consultant in early childhood education for various UK-based and international organisations, including the Sutton Trust, BRAC, the LEGO Foundation, and the World Bank.
+He has published widely in academic journals and book chapters, and has edited or written a number of influential reports and books, including The Sage Handbook of Developmental Psychology and Early Childhood Education (Sage, 2019), Quality in Early Childhood Education – an International Review and Guide for Policy Makers (WISE, 2015), Teaching and Learning in the Early Years (Routledge, 4th Ed., 2015), Developmental Psychology & Early Childhood Education (Sage, 2012) and The importance of play: a report on the value of children’s play with a series of policy recommendations (Toys Industries for Europe, 2012).